 - Everything slows down the moment you step inside a ryokan – it’s all incredibly hushed, relaxing and calm.
 If you’re on a hectic trip cramming lots in, it will be a welcome respite.
 For more detail, RoughGuides have a guide to your first stay in a ryokan.

-There are of course other types of accommodation in Japan but these are the ones we find most useful.
+There are of course other types of accommodation in Japan but these are the ones I find most useful.

 What to eat and drink in Japan: oh, just everything

 Oh my god, the food is 100% the best bit of Japan.
 It has to be the best cuisine in the world.
 And you can eat so cheap for the quality.
 You are going to come home fat.
 So, so fat.
 All that rubbish about Japanese food being healthy is a pack of lies.

 Drinks are also great too.
 You HAVE to try umeshu (plum wine).
 It’s delicious.
 There’s also an incredible craft beer scene, especially in Tokyo.

 Here are some of my personal favourite Japanese foods